balladeer/effective-enigma/burrow/characters/sase.md

 ## At a glance
 - hoverboarder, growing interest in bioprogramming
-- inwards looking: normalcy is neutrality, the Burrow, bioluminescent everything
+- inwards looking: normalcy is neutrality, the Burrow, and bioluminescent everything

 - mottled orange
 - molting scales, covered by clothes